-Flow Chart 3: Method to determine the design storage volume of a BMP to reach a known P load reduction when both impervious and pervious drainage areas are present.
+Flow Chart 3: Method to determine the design storage volume of a BMP to reach a known P/N load reduction when both impervious and pervious drainage areas are present.

-- 1) Determine the desired cumulative phosphorus load reduction target (P target) in percentage for the structural BMP: - 2) Characterize the contributing drainage area to the structural BMP by identifying the following information for the impervious and pervious surfaces:
+- 1) Determine the desired cumulative P/N load reduction target (P/N target) in percentage for the structural BMP; - 2) Characterize the contributing drainage area to the structural BMP by identifying the following information for the impervious and pervious surfaces:

-Impervious area (IA) Area (acre) and land use (e.g., commercial)
+Impervious area (IA) - Area (acre) and land use (e.g., commercial) Pervious area (PA) - Area (acre), land use and hydrologic soil group (HSG).